unode/polypomo/README.md

 You can then scroll-up/down to change time.

 If you wish to permanently change the default times start polypomo with `--worktime seconds` and `--breaktime seconds`.

+### Fonts

+In order to display the icons as shown in the screenshots below, you need to configure a font that includes the Unicode glyphs U+1F345 (🍅) and U+1F3D6 (🏖).
+The example above uses the font [Noto Emoji](https://www.google.com/get/noto/help/emoji/).

 ### About pomodoro technique